All You Need To Know About Trading Stocks in Canada

 • Potential significant losses: Companies can go bankrupt and leave common shareholders without funds once preferred shareholders and bondholders receive their payments.

-• Market volatility: Stocks are subject to market volatility, which means their prices may go up and down rapidly; this aspect makes it risky to buy stock, especially for those with a low risk tolerance.
+• Market volatility: Stocks are subject to market volatility, which means their prices may go up and down rapidly; this aspect makes it risky to buy stocks, especially for those with a low risk tolerance.

 • Stock evaluation: Evaluating and buying stocks takes a lot of time and effort as you need to research companies, read their financial statements, and analyze the markets, and even then, you might make the wrong choice.